Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: A Principled Framework for Interpretable Automated Scoring

 \section{A Principled Framework for Interpretable Automated Scoring}

-How would the FGTI principles be implemented in practice?
-To illustrate the feasibility of implementing these principles and to set a baseline for future research, we present \textsc{AnalyticScore} as a reference framework in the domain of \emph{short-answer scoring}.
-In this setting, students write a short 1-5 sentence answer in response to an assessment item which is scored with an emphasis on content correctness and demonstrated reasoning \cite{leacock2003c,shermis2015contrasting}.
-The scoring model has access to a training set of student response texts paired with human-annotated scores $(r_1,s_1),...,(r_n,s_n)$ and possibly additional unannotated responses $\{r_{n+1},...,r_m\}$.
+To illustrate the feasibility of implementing the FGTI principles and to set a baseline for future research, we present \textsc{AnalyticScore} as a reference framework and demonstrate it in the domain of text-based constructed-response scoring.
+In this setting, students write a short one- to five-sentence answer in response to an assessment item which is scored with an emphasis on content correctness and demonstrated reasoning \cite{leacock2003c,shermis2015contrasting}.
+The scoring model has access to a training set of student response texts paired with human-annotated scores $(r_1,s_1),...,(r_n,s_n)$ as well as unannotated responses $\{r_{n+1},...,r_m\}$.
 The goal at inference time is to predict the score $s$ for a new response $r$.

-\textsc{AnalyticScore} (Figure~\ref{fig:analyticgrade}) is a 3-phase, LLM-based framework grounded in our four principles of interpretable automated scoring.
+\textsc{AnalyticScore} (Figure~\ref{fig:analyticgrade}) is a modular, 3-phase framework embodying the FGTI principles.
 Phase 1 identifies explicitly grounded \textit{analytic components} to be used.
 Phase 2 catalogs, or \textit{featurizes}, the presence of these components in student responses.
 Phase 3 uses the features to compute a score.
 Phases 1 and 2 depend only on the response texts without any annotations.
-Human score labels are only used with Phase 3.
+Human score labels are only used during Phase 3.

-\subsection{Phase 1: Extracting Analytic Components.}
+\subsection{Phase 1: Extracting Analytic Components}

-With the response texts from the training set (and optionally assessment content), \textsc{AnalyticScore} first extracts a set of \textbf{analytic components}, which are explicitly identifiable elements of student responses described in Principle~\ref{prin:grounded}.
-In this work, we consider a specific type of components which are representative, atomic units of explicit statements, arguments, or claims as in Figure~\ref{fig:analyticgrade}.
+With the student responses in the training set (and optionally the content of the assessment item), \textsc{AnalyticScore} first extracts a set of \textbf{analytic components}, which are explicitly identifiable elements of student responses described in Principle~\ref{prin:grounded}.